 How much bandwidth does it come with?

-Does SiteGround include a domain name with the GoGeek package?
+Is there a free domain name included with the GoGeek account?

 Does the GoGeek include any SSD storage?